Help and FAQ

 - Tiger - Skill

-Players begin Inochi Project with all six parts from the AniMech they choose, but as new parts are unlocked in battle players can customize by swapping parts (and abilities) from other AniMechs!
+Players begin Inochi with all six parts from the AniMech they choose, but as new parts are unlocked in battle players can customise by swapping parts from other AniMechs!
+Adding parts from other AniMechs in the Customiser gives you new abilities and is the key to winning battles in Inochi.

 A plain bronze Gorilla has all of its ability points in Endurance.